Data Protection Officers

 - Public authorities and bodies (except certain courts);

-- Organisations whose core activities consist of regular and systematic monitoring of data subjects on a large scale; and
+- Organisations whose core activities consist of regular and systematic monitoring of subjects on a large scale; and

 While the above organisations are legally required to appoint a DPO, some businesses may want to voluntarily appoint one.